East Rounton: Recent history

 In 1866, Sir Isaac Lowthian Bell, a scientist and ironmaster (Dorman Long – Middlesbrough) and early patron of the Arts and Crafts movement, bought the estate.

 Architect Philip Webb was commissioned by Lowthian Bell to design Rounton Grange to replace an existing farmhouse.
 Building commenced in 1872 and completed in 1876, creating a “landmark of nineteenth century domestic architecture” in the view of Country Life magazine.
 William Morris and Sir Edward Burne-Jones were engaged as interior designers.
 Additional buildings were added by Lowthian Bell's son, Sir Hugh Bell, using George Jack as architect, including the East Lodge in 1909 linked by outside electric lights to the Grange.

 The Rounton Village Hall, built in 1907 by Tarrans of Hutton Rudby, funded by Sir Hugh & Lady Bell, now includes a War Memorial at the front.
 The hall is adjoined on either side by three cottages (The Square).
 It was used during the First World War as a hospital for wounded soldiers, and is still in use today by local residents.

-With two sets of Death Duties suffered in the early 1900s, the Grange became too expensive to maintain.
-It was offered to the National Trust, but was declined due to lack of an endowment.
-The Bell family moved to Mount Grace Priory in 1926 and the contents of the Grange were sold in 1932.
-The house was demolished in 1953 and the gardens abandoned.

 Although the Grange no longer exists, various estate buildings still do, built in the Arts & Crafts style and mostly designed by Philip Webb.
 These include the Old Lodge, Home Farm, Garden House and walled gardens, the Coach House (used to hold the coaches and a horse-drawn steam-driven fire engine), the Motor House, Keeper's Cottage (home of the gamekeeper to the Grange) and Rounton House, the latter designed by George Jack (Philip Webb's assistant) in 1905 for the use of the estate manager.
 Pear Tree Cottage was originally the Rest House for sick or injured estate workers.

 The Old School House was the village school, opened in 1877 but closed in 1967.
 Opposite the Village Hall, The School House was the residence of the headmistress.
 The Old Post Office was the village shop and post office / telegram office, closing in 1979.